UnrealContainers/unrealcontainers.github.io/collections/_docs/use-cases/linux-installed-builds.md

 title: Linux Installed Builds
 tagline: Use container images as a source of prebuilt binaries in lieu of the Epic Games Launcher under Linux.
 quickstart: "workflows"
-order: 5
+order: 7
 ---

 {% capture _alert_content %}
-- Unreal Engine container image(s) that [include a Linux Installed Build of the Engine Tools](../obtaining-images/image-sources)
+- An [Unreal Engine development image](../concepts/image-types) that includes a Linux Installed Build of the Engine Tools
-- A Linux environment [configured for running the containers](../environments) (this is just so we can extract files from the container images)
+- A Linux environment [configured for running containers](../environments) (this is just to extract files from the container images)

 {% endcapture %}
 {% include alerts/required.html content=_alert_content %}